 The niche of jingle singer has been drying up for many years.
 In times gone by, every product on the market had its own jingle... usually with a memorable melody AND lyric (which meant it had to be sung).
 Now there are few signature jingles you see on TV, and those that are on TV are often just instrumental.
 Nevertheless, jingles are still sung, and a whole lot of money is still made from them in residual income.
 There are local, regional and national jingles. $12,000 and more from a single 13 week run of a national spot is not uncommon.

 On the subject of payments...
-Joining the singer's union AFTRA (American Federation of Television and Recording Artists) assures that you get these fees.
-Though I often disagree with AFTRA's policies, I do know that non union commercial work offers much less pay and gives no protection that the payments will be made.
+Joining the singer's union SAG-AFTRA assures that you get these fees.
+Though at first it makes sense to get experience doing non-union work, but I non-union ('off the card') commercial work offers much less pay, and gives no protection that the payments will be made.

 What are the requirements of a jingle singer?